Keephuuungry/NLPLearning/PAPER_READING_NOTES/Joint Entity and Relation.md

 14. Table filling multi-task recurrent neural network for joint entity and relation extraction
 15. Global normalization of convolutional neural networks for joint entity and relation classification
 16. Going out on a limb: Joint extraction of entity mentions and relations without dependency trees
+17. 2019 Graphrel: Modeling text as relational graphs for joint entity and relation extraction.